NEW: Egyptian leaders to push a law mandating equality for building places of worship

 Hours earlier, Sharaf acknowledged the divisions, and mounting security concerns, in a speech on state television.

-“Instead of going forward, we found ourselves scrambling for security,” the minister said, noting that the incident had produced “martyrs, both civilian and from the military.”
+“Instead of going forward, we found ourselves scrambling for security,” Sharaf said on state television in an early morning speech, noting that the incident had produced “martyrs, both civilian and from the military.”

 Tensions remained high Monday, as hundreds of Coptic Christians rallied outside a hospital, chanting, “The army has its tanks, but we have our prayers.”
 Some Muslims attended the rally in an expression of solidarity with Christians.